9072997/ColorEffectCmd/README.md

 ```
 [  R  G  B  A  D  ]
 ```
 We get to pick a 5x5 matrix that will transform our input data and give us our output data.
 Each column in the matrix corresponds to an output color in our output matrix.
-Each row represents corresponds to an input channel from our input matrix.
+Each row corresponds to an input channel from our input matrix.
 For example, if the first column of our 5x5 matrix looked like this:
 ```
 0.1
 0.2